Bartel-Group/pydmclab/docs.md

 ### `get_magmoms`

+- a generic version is available at `pydmclab.hpc.helpers.get_magmoms`
 - you will rarely need to modify this
 - starts with the results of `get_strucs`
 - if we are running AFM calculations, we need to associate various initial magnetic configurations with each unique crystal structure we want to calculate